Autonomous Agriculture, Precision Farming & Robotics

 Autonomous tractors can plough fields day or night and really only need to stop to refuel or change implements.
 UAVs can undertake repeated missions to examine fields for various phenomena that otherwise require farm workers to be on site.
 Weeds and diseases can be rapidly identified and eradicated before crops are harmed or lost.
 Fences can be checked for damage or points where vermin can enter fields.
 Fruit can be picked at the optimum time and quality can be assessed on-the-fly by autonomous picking robots.
 These are just a few examples of the tasks that autonomous ag, AI and machine vision can achieve.

-Targeted precision farming that uses autonomous farm machinery maximises the use of resources and best use of farmers’ time.
+Targeted precision farming that uses autonomous farm machinery maximizes the use of resources and best use of farmers’ time.
 Small-scale battery-powered aerial vehicles can be used instead of manned helicopters; and tractors and farm robots can operate without human supervision.
-Fuel use is minimised as farmers needing to personally travel the farm for inspections is reduced to only when actual on-hand maintenance is required.
+Fuel use is minimized as farmers needing to personally travel the farm for inspections is reduced to only when actual on-hand maintenance is required.

 In which direction is agricultural research going?